Reading a federal job posting

 Most job openings at TTS have two job titles: a functional title similar to one you would find in the private sector and an official title from the role’s Position Description.
-For example, many staff members are officially “Innovation Specialists” though they fill roles from content design to front-end developer to account manager.
+For example, many staff members are officially “IT Specialists” though they fill roles from content design to front-end developer to account manager.

 This is the heart of the job posting.
 This section will include information about the skills we’re looking for in this job, what kind of work you’d be doing, and specific required technologies or programming languages.
 There will also be a list of three-five key objectives with bullet points describing the core responsibilities of the position.